Would you like to increase your arousal? Then read on to discover 10 simple ways to get turned on more often.

 This stress creates what sex researchers call inhibitions, or barriers from being able to become in the mood and aroused.

 To de-stress, make time for those activities that you enjoy.
-These can include physical activities like dancing, or relaxing activities like taking a bath, playing music, thinking calming thoughts.
-Regular exercise is also key in decreasing stress and improving mood.
-It also has the added benefit of increasing blood flow to your vaginal area, which improves arousal.
+These can include dancing, or relaxing activities like taking a bath, playing music, thinking calming thoughts.
+Moving your body regularly also has the added benefit of increasing blood flow to your vaginal area, which improves your ability to get aroused.
 Woot!

 Practice mindfulness meditation

 Not only does engaging in mindfulness-based meditation help you relax and de-stress, it also leads to greater in-the-moment awareness—key for becoming and staying aroused during sexual activity.
 Sex is way more fun when we’re able to focus on kissing and fondling our partner instead of getting lost in thoughts about what we’re having for dinner that night or worrying about the presentation we’re giving tomorrow.

 The benefits don’t stop there, though: emerging research in sex therapy suggests numerous additional benefits, including reducing anxiety, improving orgasms, and increased vaginal lubrication.